lbl-srg/obc/specification/source/codeGeneration.rst

 See also https://fmi-standard.org/tools/ for other tools.

-Note that directly compiling Modelica models to building automation systems also allows leveraging the ongoing `EMPHYSIS <https://itea4.org/project/emphysis.html>`_ project (2017-20, Euro 14M) that develops technologies for running dynamic models on electronic control units (ECU), micro controllers or other embedded systems.
+Note that Modelica models could also be compiled directly to a BAS leveraging the FMI  for embedded systems `eFMI <https://www.efmi-standard.org/>`_ that was developed technologies for running dynamic models on electronic control units (ECU), micro controllers or other embedded systems.
 This may be attractive for FDD and some advanced control sequences.